On Comparing Full Frame and

 INTRODUCTION: "Should I upgrade to a full frame camera?”
 I’ve seen this question posed countless times, and the advice received is usually a mix of good information, bad information, and curious myths.
 There seems to be no authoritative treatment of this subject, so I thought I'd give it a whirl.
 Heck, I’m driving cross-country right now , pedal to the metal, currently on Oklahoma’s I-40, so I have nothing better to do!
 (Don't worry.
 I'm in the passenger seat.)

 This discussion will have an emphasis on comparing the two most popular DSLR formats -- APS-C and “full frame” (FF) – but also with general information for comparing other formats.
 I hope to include everything you might want to know about comparing formats, so if I’m missing anything, please let me know.
 I try to keep this article updated as new comments come in and as I read discussions of factors I hadn't included.
-My discussion will be a bit Canon-centered, because I am a Canon photographer, but Nikonians and Sonians can extrapolate my arguments to their respective camera lineages.
-Finally, this article is a bit technical, and I don't do much hand-holding to walk people through the ugly details.
-Sorry about that.
-This article is best suited for someone with an intermediate to advanced knowledge of photography.
-Of course a discussion of differences between FF and APS-C is hardly for beginners anyway.
+(Please note I will include a discussion of every factor that is brought to my attention, but I do reserve the right not to agree with every comment offered.)
+My discussion will be a bit Canon-centered (e.g. with 1.6 crop factors), because I am a Canon photographer, but Nikonians and Sonians can extrapolate my arguments to their respective camera lineages.

 THE FORMATS: Some formats have names that describe their sizes, like 4”x5” or 8”x10”.
 Other formats have names that almost describe their sizes, like 35mm.
 The 35mm format actually utilizes a 35mm wide strip of film, but part of that width is taken up with sprockets for advancing the film.
 The actual image area is 24mm wide by 36mm long.
 This is the same format size as the “full frame” (or FF) digital.